DevExpress/devextreme-documentation/api-reference/10 UI Components/dxTabs/1 Configuration/orientation.md

 Specifies the component orientation.

 ---
-The following orientation modes are available:
+The following orientations are available:

 - *'horizontal'* (default)